ManfredSteiner/debug-sx/README.md

 ```
 Like the original Node.js module [debug][1], the __DEBUG__ environment variable controls, which namespaces are printed out.
 The usage of regular expressions allows proper configuration.

 Log-Levels are part of the namespace.
-The last "::" in namespace is used to seperate module and level name.
+The last "::" in namespace is used to separate module and level name.

 **Example**: only *INFO*, *WARN* and *ERR* messages should be printed out.
 Set the environment variable before start of application (use command *set* on Windows systems).